Documentation Index

 Fields:

-Field Name | Type | Required | Default | Description |
+| Field Name | Type | Required | Default | Description |

-spec.trafficPolicy.policy | json.RawMessage | yes | none | The inline traffic policy configuration to be used for this CloudEndpoint |
+spec.trafficPolicy.policy | json.RawMessage | yes | none | The inline Traffic Policy configuration to be used for this CloudEndpoint |

 spec.trafficPolicy.policy

-with inline configuration.
+Allows you to supply a Traffic Policy for this AgentEndpoint with inline configuration.
 An example has been included below.

-For more information about writing ngrok traffic policies, refer to the traffic policy section.
+For more information about writing ngrok Traffic Policies, refer to the Traffic Policy section.

 Type: json.RawMessage